UWPCE-PythonCert/PythonCertDevel/_sources/scripts/Functions.rst.txt

 With Rick Riehle
 ----------------

-We have seen some of the building blocks of programs such as basic data structures, conditional flow control statements like ``if`` and looping constructs such as ``while`` and ``for``.
+We've seen some of the building blocks of programs such as basic data structures, conditional flow control statements like ``if`` and looping constructs such as ``while`` and ``for``.
 We can do quite a lot with these constructs alone.

 Take a moment to think about what your programs will look like using only these constructs.
-If you are relatively new to programming this should be easy.
+If you're relatively new to programming this should be easy.
 If you've been around for awhile, you may need to forget some of what you already know for this thought experiment to work.

 Using only the basic building blocks you start at the top of your program and work your way to the bottom.
 You likely define a few variables early on.
 From there you might have an ``if`` statement that conditionally executes some code block rather than some other code block.
 Beyond that perhaps you iterate over a list with a ``for`` loop.
-Maybe you load data from a database into a list of tuples and iterate over those, printing to the console the interesting bits.
-At the end it might be nice to print 'Done!'
+Maybe you load data from a database into a list of tuples and iterate over those, printing the interesting bits.

 Think about this in its general form.
 Where does execution begin and where does it end?
 What happens if you find yourself repeating the same code, the same series of statements, in several ``while`` or ``for`` loops.
 What happens if you need to change the code in one of the loops, say in response to a change in the fields returned from your database, yet forget to change the corresponding code in all of the loops?

-Without a higher level construct to help organize our code it will be closer to a script than a program.
-Scripts are common in the automation of systems-level tasks, the type of programming used regularly by Systems Administrators and Devops Developers.
+Without a higher level construct to help organize code it will be closer to a script than a program.
+Scripts are common in the automation of systems-level tasks, the type of programming used regularly by Sysadmins and Devops Developers.
+They run top to bottom and are good for simple, concise tasks.
 To move beyond scripts we need functions.

 Basic Function Definition
 -------------------------